TMSDMAP/TMSDMAP.github.io/_posts/2024-09-23-pip-install.md

     print(f"Prompt: {prompt!r}, Generated text: {generated_text!r}")
 ```

-If you use vLLM's OpenAI API server, you can:
+If you use vLLM's OpenAI API server, you can also use LMCache within 2 steps:
 - Step 1: `pip install lmcache, lmcache-vllm`
 - Step 2: Replace `vllm serve` by `lmcache_vllm serve` and keep all other command line arguments the same.

-And now you are good to go!

 <br>
 <be>